colinbdclark/mfa-thesis/sections/methods.md

-* the problem of synthesis within my work and the alternatives to synthesis ** creation of new context-specific methods and "microdisciplines" ** Guattari's critique of "interdisciplinary tourism" ** and ultimately the proposal of "disciplinary adjacency" connected to Wark's antipodality, Cecchetto's vagrancy, Debord's dérive, and ultimately Guattari's transversal creation of new assemblages
+* the problem of synthesis within my work and the alternatives to synthesis ** creation of new context-specific methods and "microdisciplines" ** Guattari's critique of "interdisciplinary tourism"
+* the proposal of "disciplinary adjacency" connected to Wark's antipodality, Cecchetto's vagrancy, Debord's dérive, and ultimately Guattari's transversal creation of new assemblages
+** one of the particular values of adjacency is in resolving the problem of "practice-based research," in that it allows art and research to remain distinct (as opposed to the inevitable subordination-service mode that it otherwise is cast epistemologically) and yet to form strange kinds of assemblages or lenses on each other

 ## Methods in Practice